Winnie Cordero: Career

 Cordero started her comedy career as a cast member in the live-action children's edutainment program Batibot when she was in her 3rd year of college.
 After graduation, she took various jobs such as becoming a receptionist and as a telemarketer.
 She got back into comedy when in 1992, she was endorsed by fellow Thomasian Cocoy Jimenez, director of Batibot, to be part of the revival of the gag show, Executive Champoy, on ABS-CBN.
 This led to more acting roles in different tv shows.

 Cordero then started her radio career at DZMM from 1996 to 1997 when she talked with then DZMM anchor Joey Galvez who mentioned that DZMM needed a new voice to join him in his new showbiz program Showbiz Today.

 Cordero was a host of Philippine morning television shows Alas Singko Y Medya, Magandang Umaga Bayan (later Magandang Umaga Pilipinas), and Umagang Kay Ganda, co-anchor of DZMM's Todo-Todo Walang Preno with Ariel Ureta, and a former anchor of TeleRadyo's HaPinay, Winner sa Life, and Lingkod Kapamilya.

-Currently, she is a segment anchor of TV Patrol segment, Winning Moment, and an anchor for the public service program Aksyon Ngayon and talk show Win Today on DZMM TeleRadyo and DZMM Radyo Patrol 630.
+Currently, she is a segment anchor of TV Patrol segment, Winning Moment, an anchor for the public service program Aksyon Ngayon and talk show Win Today on DZMM TeleRadyo and DZMM Radyo Patrol 630.

+Personal life

+Cordero met Dalmin Erquieza in 1990, and were married from 1996 until the latter's death from cancer in 2023.
+They have two daughters: Avelina Jearel ("Abbey", born 1990) and Maria Bettina (born March 2000), the latter a makeup artist and freelance producer.